nomisK1/uir-editor/README.md

 1. Start by defining input parameters via RENAME (left -> A / right -> B)
 2. Click on variable to find child node and jump to it.
+3. Analyze context (for reference: info key)
-3. RENAME child according to operation context.
+4. RENAME child according to operation context.
-   => For reference: LLVM Doc / Info Button **optional:** Add comments for reference
+   **optional:** Add comments for reference

 ## UC#2: Analyzing big plan_steps